How Much PTO Does an Average Worker in America Get?

 Source: U.S. Bureau of Labor Statistics

-This data gives us a clear picture of how different groups of public sector workers get paid leave benefits:
+This data gives us a clear picture of how different groups of public sector workers get paid leave benefits.
+Let's take a quick look at the above data represented in a chart:

 - Full-time workers are in the best position, with 99% having paid sick leave.
 This likely helps them stay healthy and productive since they can take time off when they’re sick without worrying about losing pay.
 However, only 65% of full-time workers get paid vacation, and 73% get paid holidays.
 There's definitely room for improvement here.